 API Tutorial

-This section assumes that you have already setup your pinia framework project.
-If you haven’t done done, please head over to Installation.
+This section assumes that you have already setup your Pionia framework project.
+If you haven’t done that, please head over to Installation section for details.

 This guide also introduces you to the implementation of the Moonlight architecture, so you can check it out first to get familiar with the terminologies.